-There is a folklore joke about how psychologists treat their models the way economists treat their toothbrush: everyone has their own.
+40 There is a folklore joke about how psychologists treat their models the way economists treat their toothbrush: everyone has their own.
 In this case it seems as though an old, discarded toothbrush is getting passed around to brush data set after data set.

-sample from a given population, and then see if those parameters predict data from another random sample from the same population.
-Although this tends not to be commonly done in economics, it is different than assuming that parameters are universal constants.
-For example, Birnbaum and Navarrete [1998; p.50] clearly seek to test model predictions "in the manner predicted in advance of the experiment" using parameters from comparable samples.
-One must take care that the stimuli and recruitment procedures match, of course, so that one is comparing apples to apples.41 We stress that this issue is not peculiar to psychologists: behavioral economists have an embarrassing tendency to just assume certain critical parameters casually, relying inordinately on the illustrative estimates of Tversky and Kahneman [1992] as noted earlier.
+41 It is not obvious that this is the case, although it is apparent that this is the methodological intent.
+Birnbaum and Navarrete [1998; p.
+60] used undergraduates and hardcopy questionnaires, and subjects were asked to choose their preferred gamble and state how much they would pay to receive the preferred gamble instead of the other gamble.
+The parameters were estimated from data collected by Birnbaum and McIntosh [1996; p.98], also consisting of undergraduates and hardcopy questionnaires.
+We can assume the undergraduates were from the same university.
+But the that this issue is not peculiar to psychologists: behavioral economists have an embarrassing tendency to just assume certain critical parameters casually, relying inordinately on the illustrative estimates of Tversky and Kahneman [1992] as noted earlier.
 For one celebrated example, consider Benartzi and Thaler [1995], who use laboratory-generated estimates from college students to calibrate a model of the behavior of U.S. bond and stock investors.
-Such exercises are fine as "finger mathematics" exemplars, but are no substitute for estimation on the comparable samples.
-42 In general, economists tend to focus on in-sample comparisons of estimates from different models, although some have considered the formal estimation issues that arise when one seeks to undertake out-of-sample comparisons (Wilcox [2008a][2008b]).
-An example would be comparing behavior in one task context to behavior in another task context, albeit a context that is comparable.
+Such exercises are fine as "finger mathematics" exemplars, but are no substitute for estimation on the comparable samples.42